Apricosma/Apricosma/README.md

 My programming languages/platforms/frameworks are listed below, and I will be learning C#, React, .Net, SQL, LINQ, and ASP.Net throughout the year.
 I am planning on learning Python and machine learning on my own time as side projects, and I'm interested in building automation/bots for various applications.

+You can find a link to my work-in-progress main website [-here-](https://apricosma.github.io)
 <br></br>

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)